 It is important to use Medium/Low heat.
 Do not be tempted to crank the grill up to High.

 The presence of the bones in the split breasts creates a very unevenly shaped piece of meat.
-If we tried grilling the breasts at high heat the outside would be burned before the inside had time to finish cooking.
+If we tried grilling the chicken at high heat like we do for grilled boneless breasts then the outside would be burned before the inside had time to finish cooking.

 Place the chicken on the grill BONE SIDE DOWN and close the lid.